West2010/West2010.github.io/_pages/splash.md

   caption: "Yosemite"
-excerpt: "A restrospective look back at all things 2010-2019 from the perspective of people barely old enough to have experienced all of it."
+excerpt: "A restrospective look back at all things 2010-2019 from the perspective of people barely old enough to have actually experienced it."
 intro:
   - excerpt: 'Where does this go?'